 As was pointed out in the comments, we’d also be remiss not to mention Sid Meier’s Gettysburg! & Antietam! games from the late 90’s.
 Gettysburg! especially was considered one of the best strategy/war games of the time, and is a bench mark for many ACW and Gettysburg-themed games that have come out in the decades since.

-We haven’t listed it below, mainly because they are fairly old now and there’s no official support for them although you can find a digital copy via Abandonware websites.
+These games are fairly old now and there’s no official support for them although you can find a digital copy via Abandonware websites.
 If you’re interested in exploring one of the gold standards of digital ACW wargames, you’ll want to check it out.